HelikarLab/MADRID_docker_old/README.md

 # MADRID_docker_old

-Old docker items from MADRID
+This is a repository containing items from the `docker_old/` folder under the [MADRID](https://github.com/HelikarLab/MADRID) repository